AngleProtocol/angle-docs/other/cross-chain.md

 # 🌉 Angle Cross-Chain Setup

-Angle is a cross-chain protocol that allows the native issuance of its stablecoins (also called agTokens) on different chains.
+Angle is a cross-chain protocol that allows the native issuance of its stablecoins on different chains.

 To make sure that Angle stablecoins can easily be bridged from one chain to another and that the UX for interacting with the protocol remains smooth while keeping high security standards, the protocol relies on a custom bridge infrastructure.